elevenyellow/twin-leaks/README.md

 1. Setup a NodeJS API Project.
 This repo is supposed to be used as the backend of twin-leaks.
 2. Added an endpoint called compareContracts.
 This API endpoint takes 2 ethereum addresses, does the required validation and then returns the user an object with the bytecodes and jaro similarity between the bytecodes.
 Jaro similarity is a metric used to compare similarity between two strings.

+The endpoint supports POST request and the body is structured as follows.

+{
+    "address1": "0x7a250d5630B4cF539739dF2C5dAcb4c659F2488D",
+    "address2": "0xd9e1cE17f2641f24aE83637ab66a2cca9C378B9F"
+}

+In the above example, address1 is the UniswapV2Router contract address and address2 is the SushisSwapV2Router Address.

-3. To run, pull the latest changes and open a terminal in the twin-leak directory.
+4. To run, pull the latest changes and open a terminal in the twin-leak directory.
 Type "nodemon index.js" to run.
 If you don't have nodemon installed.
 Please install nodemon by running "npm install nodemon".